A person holding their lower abdomen with both hands, indicating discomfort

 Summing Up

-In the end, a UTI is a pain and a nuisance to deal with, but it’s temporary and very treatable — provided we take the necessary steps and don’t let it progress.
-Adding alcohol to the mix will only slow things down, so it’s best to stay away from booze until we feel better.
-And to lower our chances of getting a UTI in the first place, we can consider taking a step back from drinking.
-We might find that the benefits — even if we only cut back a bit — go far beyond reducing risks of UTIs and include perks such as better sleep, weight loss, a healthier heart, a better metabolism, and sharper cognitive skills.
-Why not try it out?
+In the end, a UTI is a pain and a nuisance to deal with, but it’s temporary and very treatable, provided we take the necessary steps and don’t let it progress.
+Adding alcohol to the mix will only slow things down, so it’s best to stay away from booze until you feel better.
+And to lower your chances of getting a UTI in the first place, consider taking a step back from drinking.
+You might find that the benefits — even if you cut back a bit — go far beyond reducing your risks of UTIs and include perks such as better sleep, weight loss, a healthier heart, a better metabolism, and sharper cognitive skills.
+Why not try it out for yourself?

 Summary FAQs